Mathges/MyCocktails/docs/Implentations&Improvements.md

 The ScrollView implementation isn't good, i'll need to figure out for a better implementation.

 CocktailDetails component can be refactored and improved.
 For example make a unique component Section for ingredients and recipe could be a good refacto.
+But this will need some dynamism.

 Some styles can be improved too.
 Declaring some app style variables and adding some font.